 Blue Collar Employees – Data shows what they (really) want from their managers

-Data from Blue Collar Employees shows how you can be a better manager
+Data from Blue-Collar Employees shows how to be a better manager

-A few too many of their colleagues don’t seem to be that interested in the person behind the machine, or at the assembly line.
+Too many of their colleagues don’t seem to be that interested in the person behind the machine.

 A few years ago I was interviewing a Factory Director.

-When asking about the secret sauce behind the rise in the employee morale, the Factory Director had a somewhat puzzled look on his face.
+The Factory Director got a somewhat puzzled look on his face.

 For his new employees, that was less of the normal though: